-- Be certain that your submission aligns with background of the game. (see below)
+- Be certain that gaming material aligns with background of the game. (see below)

 - Note what you are submitting.
 We are currently accepting:

-- A Scenario for Return to the Stars
+- Adventures for Return to the Stars (see guidelines below.)

-- Our goal is to respond with acceptance or rejection within four weeks or sooner
+- Our goal is to respond with acceptance or rejection within four weeks, ideally much sooner

 Return to the Stars is powered by the Fate, so you will want to be familiar with Fate or with Return to the Stars itself. (quickstart available for free).
 At a minimum, read the settings and themes section below.